 Rheumatoid arthritis (RA) risk is influenced by low testosterone levels in men.
 Low testosterone levels are seen in both men and women with rheumatoid arthritis, revealing that sex hormones may play a role in the disease.
 Unfortunately, it is unclear if low testosterone levels are to blame for the onset of rheumatoid arthritis or if it is rheumatoid arthritis that drops the levels of testosterone.

 The researchers studied participants in the Swedish Malmo Preventive Medicine Program (MPMP), which included over 33,000 people born between 1921 and 1949.
-The participants underwent a number of tests, filled out questionnaires, and provided blood samples.
+The participants underwent several tests, filled out questionnaires, and provided blood samples.

 The researchers focused on the subjects diagnosed with rheumatoid arthritis.
 Blood samples were available for 104 men with RA and 174 matched male controls without RA.

-After taking into account other rheumatoid arthritis risk factors, the researchers found that men with low testosterone were more likely to develop rheumatoid arthritis.
+After considering other rheumatoid arthritis risk factors, the researchers found that men with low testosterone were more likely to develop rheumatoid arthritis.

 The findings suggest that changes in hormones could be an early warning sign of an impending rheumatoid arthritis diagnosis.

 Unless you proceed with blood work, you may not know for sure if your testosterone levels are low.
 But you can get a fair idea about your declining testosterone levels if you notice the following symptoms:

 - Weak erection or erectile difficulties

 - Low semen volume